-Other clinical supervised experiences have included conducting diagnostic and neuropsychological assessments at Children’s National’s Center for Autism Spectrum Disorders, providing therapy at Duke’s Child and Family Study Center for individuals with complex medical diagnoses, and conducting therapy and assessments at UNC’s community clinic.
-She has published research articles in peer-reviewed scientific journals and co-authored chapters evaluating evidence-based treatments for individuals with ASD, with a focus on supporting adolescents in their transition to adulthood.
-She has a special interest in treating anxiety, executive function challenges, and emotion dysregulation through cognitive-behavioral (CBT), parent-training, and dialectical behavior therapy (DBT) treatment approaches.
+In addition to her clinical training, Dr. Dudley has published research articles in peer-reviewed scientific journals and co-authored chapters evaluating evidence-based treatments for individuals with ASD, with a focus on supporting adolescents in their transition to adulthood.
+She has a special interest in treating anxiety, executive functioning, and emotion regulation challenges through cognitive-behavioral (CBT), parent-training, and dialectical behavior therapy (DBT) treatment approaches.